influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 ## Recover from a license misconfiguration

-If you deploy a licensed release of InfluxDB Clustered without an invalid or expired license, many of the pods in your cluster will crash on startup and will likely enter a `CrashLoopBackoff` state without ever running or becoming healthy.
+If you deploy a licensed release of InfluxDB Clustered with an invalid or expired license, many of the pods in your cluster will crash on startup and will likely enter a `CrashLoopBackoff` state without ever running or becoming healthy.
-Because the license is stored in a volume-mounted Kubernetes secret, invalid licenses affect both old and new pods.
+Because InfluxDB stores the license in a volume-mounted Kubernetes secret, invalid licenses affect old and new pods.

-Once a valid `License` resource is applied, new pods will begin to start up normally.
+After you apply a valid `License` resource, new pods will begin to start up normally.

+InfluxDB validates a license when you apply it.
-Licenses are validated when the `License` resource is applied.
-If the license is invalid when you attempt to apply it, the InfluxDB clustered license controller will not add or update the required secret.
+If the license is invalid when you try to apply it, the `license controller` won't add or update the required secret.

 ## Renew your license

-In advance of your license expiration, your InfluxData sales representative will contact you regarding license renewal.
+Before your license expires, your InfluxData sales representative will contact you about license renewal.
 You may also contact your sales representative at any time.

 ---